Glitch-is/InnaCalendar/README.md

 ============

 ##Description
-This python script uses extracted JSON data from Inna to create a iCalendar file that can be imported to iCalendar compatible application such as Google Calendar.
+This python script uses extracted JSON data from Inna to create an iCalendar file that can be imported to iCalendar compatible application such as Google Calendar.

 ##Usage
 Extract your schedule from Inna so you're left with the JSON data and place it into 'Schedule.json', make sure it's in the same directory you're running the script from.